As a

 With more than 1300 participating students, the NGJF is the largest gathering of young jazz talent in Northern California, outside of the Monterey Jazz Festival itself.

-with over 90 student bands and special guests playing at the Portola Hotel, the Golden State Theatre, and three other locations in downtown Monterey.
+In 2017, 68 groups from nine states are finalists in the adjudicated categories, with over 90 student bands and special guests playing at the Portola Hotel, the Golden State Theatre, and three other locations in downtown Monterey.

 Founded in 1971 as the California High School Jazz Competition on the Monterey County Fairgrounds by MJF Founder Jimmy Lyons as a conduit to provide the top young jazz players with an opportunity to perform at the world-renowned Monterey Jazz Festival, the NGJF has grown in size, scope and importance to develop young student talent.

-At the onset, there was only one division (High School Big Band) but over the years, the number of categories has increased to the current 10 divisions.
+only one division (High School Big Band) but over the years, the number of categories

 These include middle, high school, and conglomerate big bands, combos and vocal ensembles, with cash awards, scholarships, and more given to deserving winning soloist winners, with additional clinics, special showcase performances, and an opening night judges concert from the adjudicators and competition judges—themselves all world-renowned jazz educators and performers.